MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ```

 ### -WritableDatabase
-!!!
-Exchange Server 2010

-The WritableDatabase parameter specifies the database object you want to test to determine which role assignments allow it to be modified.
-The command takes into account the roles and scopes associated with each role assignment.
-If the database name contains spaces, enclose it in quotation marks (").

-If this parameter is used with the GetEffectiveUsers switch, all the users who can modify the database object indirectly through role groups and USGs are also returned.
-Without the GetEffectiveUsers switch, only the role groups, users, and USGs directly assigned the role assignment are returned.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online, Exchange Online Protection

 This parameter is available only in on-premises Exchange.

 The WritableDatabase parameter specifies the database object you want to test to determine which role assignments allow it to be modified.
 The command takes into account the roles and scopes associated with each role assignment.
 If the database name contains spaces, enclose it in quotation marks (").

 If this parameter is used with the GetEffectiveUsers switch, all the users who can modify the database object indirectly through role groups and USGs are also returned.
-Without the GetEffectiveUsers switch, only the role groups, users, and USGs directly assigned the role assignment are returned.
+Without the GetEffectiveUsers switch, only the role groups, users and USGs directly assigned the role assignment are returned.

 ```yaml
 Type: DatabaseIdParameter